aquasecurity/aqua-aws/cloudformation/aqua-ecs-ec2/README.md

 # Requirements

- - An ECS cluster at least 2 instance are registered.
+ - An ECS cluster with at least 2 instance are registered.
  - A VPC with at least 2 subnets
  - From Aqua Security: your Aqua credentials (username and password) and CSP License Token